pl4u/FlyingDB/README.md

 	python flyingdb.py sqliteDBFile

-To run and generate code with a prefix in front of class names for POJOs, execute:
+To run and generate code with a prefix in front of class names for the simple objects, execute:

 	python flyingdb.py sqliteDBFile prefix

-The python script generates Android Java code in the generated\android directory and IOS code in the generated\ios directory.
+The python script generates Android Java code in the generated\android directory and iOS code in the generated\ios directory.
 The Android database helper class files are DatabaseAdapter.java and DatabaseHelper.java.
-The IOS database adapter class files are DatabaseAdapter.h and DatabaseAdapter.m.
+The iOS database adapter class files are DatabaseAdapter.h and DatabaseAdapter.m.